John Nichols Thom

-John Nichols Tom (sometimes spelt Thom; 1799 – 31 May 1838) was a Cornish wine-merchant and maltster who re-invented himself as Sir William Courtenay, stood for parliament in Canterbury, was convicted of perjury in a smuggling case, spent three years in the Kent County Lunatic Asylum, and, following his release, gathered a small band of followers and paraded in the Kent countryside.
-He, along with several of his followers, was killed in a confrontation with British Army soldiers in Bossenden Wood, in what has sometimes been called the last battle to be fought on English soil.
+John Nichols Tom (sometimes spelt Thom; 1799 – 31 May 1838) was a Cornish merchant and maltster who re-invented himself as Sir William Courtenay, stood for parliament in Canterbury, was convicted of perjury in a smuggling case, spent three years in the Kent County Lunatic Asylum, and, following his release, gathered a small band of followers and paraded in the Kent countryside.
+He, along with several of his followers, was killed in a confrontation with government soldiers in Bossenden Wood, in what has sometimes been called the last battle to be fought on English soil.

 Early life

 John Nichols Tom (or Thom) was born the son of innkeepers in 1799 at St Columb Major, Cornwall.
 He was baptised in the parish church on 10 November 1799.
 His parents were William and Charity Tom who kept the Joiners' Arms.
 Tom went to school in Penryn, attending Bellevue Academy (a "Classical and Commercial Academy").
 At the age of about fourteen he transferred to the private school in Launceston that was run by Reverend Richard Cope, pastor of the local Congregational Church.

 Tom stayed at school until he was eighteen and was then articled to solicitor Mr Paynter of St Columb.
 He decided, however, against a career in the law and left after three years.
 After a short spell as an innkeeper in Wadebridge he settled down as a clerk in the firm of Lubbock and Co, wine merchants of Truro, and took over the business when the partners retired, extending it to include malting.
 In 1821 he married Catherine Fisher Fulpitt, the daughter of a market gardener in Truro.
 Tom was a tall, strongly built and handsome man, who became well known in Truro for his considerable sporting skill as a cricketer.
 During a visit to London he joined the Spencean Society.

 When Tom was in his late twenties a series of personal disasters struck.
 His mother Charity was removed to Cornwall Lunatic Asylum in 1827, and she died there.
 Then, in 1828, his business premises in Pydar Street burnt down.
 Tom claimed the insurance and was able to rebuild the premises.
 At the Quarter Sessions held at Bodmin on 15 July 1828, Tom applied successfully for the return of £304 paid in excise duty on malt destroyed in the fire at his malthouse on 17 June 1828.
 In 1831 Tom received treatment from a surgeon for an "attack of insanity" but recovered sufficiently and the following spring sailed from Truro to Liverpool with a cargo of malt.
-He wrote to his wife from Liverpool to tell her he had sold the malt, and wrote to her again from Birmingham to tell her he was going to France.
-Nothing more was heard from him until over a year later, when his family heard that a man who fitted his description and went by the name of Sir William Courtenay was being held in Maidstone prison.
+He wrote to his wife from Liverpool to tell her he had sold the malt and wrote to her again from Birmingham to tell her he was going to France.
+Nothing more was heard from him until over a year later when his family heard that a man who fitted his description and went by the name of Sir William Courtenay was being held in Maidstone prison.